KoshysDev/DisaggregatePY/README.md

 ### Download Latest Release

-Alternatively, you can download the latest release from the [releases page](<https://github.com/KoshysDev/DisaggregatePY/releases>) and follow the instructions provided.
+Alternatively, you can download the latest release from the [releases page](<https://github.com/KoshysDev/DisaggregatePY/releases>).

 ## Usage